yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/m1.png)

-There are 5 services under "views" folder running in a single project that are tightly coupled.
-If we get a traffic on a single service , complete project goes down that is one of the major disadvantage of monolithic architecture.
+There are 5 services under the "views" folder running in a single project that are tightly coupled.
+If we get traffic on a single service, complete project goes down which is one of the major disadvantages of monolithic architecture

 ![GitHub Logo](images/sc.png)